Shmurda7/Hades/README.md

-**# Hades**
+**Hades Description**

-HPR Flight Computer that is capable of dual parachute deployment, data logging, and optimal attitude and position determination.
+Hades is a flight computer I created for my current and future flight computers.
+This flight computer will be capable of dual parachute deployment, optimal attitude and position determination, and data logging.
+I currently test this flight computer at home and will conduct a flight test in my HPR Lotus before pursuing my Level 2 NAR certification.

 **Specs:**
 - Teensy 4.1